 All other applicants must supply satisfactory evidence of prior grade work by bringing a current report card with them at the time of registration.
 Children may be required to take tests in reading and mathematics for admission and to ensure proper placement.
-All transfer students are subject to a thirty day probationary period.
+All transfer students are subject to a thirty-day probationary period.

-When a student withdraws from school, his/her parent or guardian must come to school to request a transfer or (complete the required form).
-If that person is unable to do so, he/she is required to write a note or telephone the school office, giving the new address and the expected moving date.
+When a student withdraws from school, his/her parent or guardian must complete the required documents for transfer of records and withdraw.
 School records will be forwarded to the child's new school upon written request from that school when all financial obligations have been fulfilled.